Snug Harbor: Landmark designations

 Parts of the complex had been identified as candidates for historical preservation as early as the 1950s.
 The complex includes eight city landmarks designated by the New York City Landmarks Preservation Commission (LPC), specifically buildings A–E, the Veterans Memorial Hall, the Richmond Terrace gatehouse, and the fence.
 Buildings A–E and the Veterans Memorial Hall were individually listed as city landmarks in October 1965.
 The gate house and fence were listed as city landmarks in 1973; the fence's designation applies to 1/3 mi on the northern edge of the property.
 The interiors of building C and the Veterans Memorial Hall were similarly designated in 1982.

 The complex was added to the National Register of Historic Places in 1972, and the grounds were declared a National Historic Landmark district in 1976.
-Except for the eight existing city landmarks, most of the complex lacks a corresponding city landmark designation, which would have covered another 22 buildings.
+Except for the eight existing city landmarks, most of the complex is not designated as part of a city landmark site or district, comprising another 22 buildings.
+The LPC proposed designating the complex as Staten Island's first city historic district in the 1980s, but the Snug Harbor Cultural Center opposed it.
 The more restrictive city historic district status would have mandated LPC approval for all modifications to the district, potentially increasing renovation costs.
-The LPC proposed designating the complex as Staten Island's first city historic district in the 1980s, but the Snug Harbor Cultural Center opposed it.
 Amid the cultural center's continued opposition, the LPC deferred a decision on the historic-district designation until 2016, when the agency declined to designate the district.